Everything You Need to Know About Meghan Markle and Prince Harry’s Wedding

 The nuptials between Suits queen Meghan Markle and ginger Prince Harry — dubbed by the Cut as Royal Wedding 2.0 — are rapidly approaching.
-So it’s time to press your finest trousers and get your fanciest hat ready for the biggest event since the last Royal Wedding (remember?
+So it’s time to press your finest trousers and get your fanciest hat ready for the biggest event since the last royal wedding (remember?
 The one with Kate Middleton and Prince William?
 It happened hundreds of years ago?).

 Here, we answer every question you might possibly have about the upcoming wedding.

-What Does It Take To Be A Duchess?
-Inside A Royal Etiquette Class
+What Does It Take to Be a Duchess?
+Inside a Royal Etiquette Class

 First of all, when and where is this thing going down?